• Skip to primary navigation

 This thick and hearty vegetarian chili is smoky, slightly spicy, and so satisfying.
 Packed with vegetables, two types of beans, and warm spices, this easy chili recipe is the perfect healthy comfort food.
 With just 10 minutes of prep time, you can place it on the stove and pick up that book you've been neglecting while your dinner simmers away.

-two bowls of vegetarian chili on a wooden table surrounded by cilantro, avocado, and limes.
+Two bowls of easy vegetarian chili surrounded by cilantro, avocado, and limes.

-It's not quite cold enough to turn on the heat in October, so I find myself eating soups and stews for dinner, like southwest black bean soup, creamy roasted cauliflower soup, and roasted butternut squash carrot ginger soup, while curled up under a blanket.
+It's not quite cold enough to turn on the heat in October, so I find myself eating soups and stews for dinner, like southwest black bean soup and roasted butternut squash carrot ginger soup, while curled up under a blanket.

 Fire-roasted diced tomatoes and green chiles are used here to give this veggie chili an extra layer of depth and charred smokiness.
 I use two types of beans - kidney and pinto - to make the flavor more complex, and lots of warm spices are included for robust flavor.
 Lime juice is added at the end for bright acidity and to bring everything together.